 If you find that you are getting any of these buspirone side effects, talk to your doctor.
 He or she may be able to suggest ways of coping with any unwanted side effects or decide that you can benefit from a different dose of the medication.

-Buspirone is not for everyone who suffers from GAD or symptoms of anxiety.
+Buspirone is not for everyone who experiences GAD or symptoms of anxiety.
 If for whatever reason buspirone is not alleviating your anxiety, or you cannot take buspirone due to a pre-existing medical condition or medication that would interact with buspirone, there are other treatments that may help you.

 Talk with your doctor to see whether you can try other medications such as benzodiazepines or SSRIs, or various therapies such as cognitive-behavioral therapy, psychotherapy, acceptance and commitment therapy (ACT), or other ‘talk therapies’.
-Many people suffering from GAD find such therapies to be of great benefit.
+Many people experiencing GAD find such therapies to be of great benefit.
+K Health offers K Therapy, which offers unlimited text-based therapy with licensed therapists.

 Buspirone vs. Xanax